-Credit counselling is not a good solution for credit problems
+Credit counselling is not a good solution for all credit problems

 Credit "Counselling" Services May Have Hidden Charges and Fees.